infecsean/Obsidian-Cloud/School Notes/DP English LL/Real IO Notes.md

 ### Intro
 - Define: People often feel uncomfortable discussing topics such as existence or identity, as not every question has an answer.
 This oral will be discussing two works that tackle different aspects regarding identity.
 	- A literary work: RAGAD, a play by the british playwright and screenwriter Tom Stoppard, is a parody built upon two side characters in Hamlet, Rosencrantz and Guildenstern.
 Combining the comedic nature of parodies and the unique singular identity of these two seemingly individual characters.
 The obstacle being the existence of RAG being only RAG from when they came to existence, in Hamlet, to their end, in Hamlet, and their identity of RAG and not individuals.
-	- The non-literary work: Who am I?, by the English writer and speaker Alan Watts, is a speech from a larger work, "The Tao of Philosophy", where he talks about different culture's views on different aspects of philosophy.
-In particular, he talks about how culture has shaped different communities and their view of identity.
-The obstacle being their culture.
+	- The non-literary work: Who am I?, by the English writer and speaker Alan Watts, is a speech from a larger work, "The Tao of Philosophy", where he talks about different culture's views on identity and symbolic thinking.
+The obstacle being the limits of culture.

 ### Ragad
 - Author: Tom Stoppard